carlosjln/jsonbadger/docs/api/field-types.md

 });
 ```

 Custom field types should follow the same runtime shape as built-in field types.
-In practice, the constructor is expected to expose field-type behavior such as:
+At minimum, the constructed instance should expose:

 1. `path`
 2. `options`